krogenth/G2ModelExtractor/README.md

 python main.py content/data/afs/c01/c01_ryum.dat content/data/afs/c02_elna.dat
 ```

-All models and motions parsed will be created/updated in the directory of each respective file parsed.
+All models and motions parsed will be added to the `./models/` directory.